Getting Started with Hierarchy Budget

 2. Set target percentages for each level - what you think reflects your current situation

-3. Add your expense categories
+3. Select from your expense categories

 4. Enter planned amounts for each category